 Sight seeing in Texas.

-On the Monday the whole family that was there in Texas went to Fort Worth to the Stockyards.
-It is always neat to see bit of history.
-There is still a "cattle drive" down the main street twice a day for all us tourists to see what it was like.
+On Monday the whole family that was there in Texas went to Fort Worth to the Stockyards.
+It is always neat to see a bit of history.
+There is still a "cattle drive" down the main street twice a day for all of us tourists to see what it was like.

 This car is hubby's absolute dream car.
-Yup, he would like nothing better too see me driving around town in this with all his little kiddos in the back.
+Yup, he would like nothing better than to see me driving around town in this with all his little kiddos in the back.
 The only good thing (if he ever finds one) is it is built before seat belts...so bye-bye car seats.
 The kids would just have one big wild party in the back.

-On the train trip we passed this sight, many ambulances, police cars along the side, helicopter in the air and people walking the bank of the river seeming to be looking for something.
+On the train trip we passed this sight, many ambulances, police cars along the side, helicopters in the air, and people walking the bank of the river seeming to be looking for something.
 When we got home we checked the Internet and a family had been out and the little girl fell in the river, so the mom and dad went in after her to get her, and they got into trouble so a passerby went in and got the little girl and mom out, the dad was found half an hour later, it was too late.

 That evening we were treated to a delicious supper from my in-laws.

-Before we caught our plane on Tuesday we went to the John F. Kennedy museum and memorial.
-It was really interesting and I am glad we took the time to go.
-The second window from the top on the right, is were the alleged bullets were fired from that killed the president.
-(Gerard just wanted to jump in the pool, it was so hot) Home Sweet Home!
-I wish I could of taped this memory...
-Danielle was walking around in some high heeled dress up shoes, when Gerard walk though the door with the regular "honey I'm home" well she just kicked off her shoes and started yelling Daddy, Daddy, Daddy, with her arms out stretched to give him the biggest hug ever.
+Home Sweet Home!
+I wish I could have taped this memory...
+Danielle was walking around in some heeled dress-up shoes, when Gerard walked through the door with the regular "Honey I'm home" Well she just kicked off her shoes and started yelling Daddy, Daddy, Daddy, with her arms outstretched to give him the biggest hug ever.
 Then the other ones came to spread some more love around.
-It was nice to be away for a bit with out them (mostly because it would of been really tough doing all the wedding stuff with them there) but this is our life, and how can one not want to come home to a welcoming like that.
+It was nice to be away for a bit without them (mostly because it would have been really tough doing all the wedding stuff with them there) but this is our life, and how can one not want to come home to a welcoming like that.